 Another similarity between these two telcos is that both SIM-only postpaid plans, and plans bundled with a new phone, feature the same prices and data inclusions.
 You’ll still pay the same plan price — and receive the same amount of data — on both SIM-only and phone plans, the difference being that you’ll pay an additional phone payment if you bundle with a device.

-Telstra has recently revamped its range of postpaid plans, simplifying it into a suite of four no lock-in plans which can be SIM-only or bundled with a new phone.
-Woolworths Mobile, however, offers its range of four plans at the same price points and data inclusions across prepaid, postpaid, and with a new phone — the plan length is the difference.
+Telstra offers a suite of three no lock-in plans which can be SIM-only or bundled with a new phone and require you to pay each month in advance.
+Woolworths Mobile offers its range of four plans at the same price points and data inclusions across postpaid and bundled with a new phone.

 Telstra offers no lock-in contracts (with no cancellation fees), no excess data charges and some tempting extras thrown in.
-You’ll get data-free Apple Music and sports streaming, access to the Telstra Air WiFi network and Telstra Plus rewards program.
+You’ll get access to subscription bundling, unlimited international texts, the ability to share data between eligible accounts, and access to the Telstra Plus rewards program.
 Plus, once you’ve gone over your data inclusion, you can keep using data at the capped speed of 1.5Mbps (fast enough for standard-definition video streaming).
-The data inclusions are also fairly generous, starting at 15GB and going up to a huge 150GB.
+The data inclusions are also fairly generous, starting at 50GB and going up to a huge 300GB.

 The following tables show the published Telstra and Woolworths Mobile postpaid plans on Canstar Blue’s database, listed in order of cost, with the lowest priced plan first.
 Use our comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.